DETAILED ACTION

 Dependent Claim 5

-Claim 5 recites and Ajami teaches:
+Claim 5 recites and Ajami discloses:

-the process is further configured to cause:
+the processor is further configured to cause the first AP device to:

-abstaining from transmitting a frame to any station associated with the first AP device in the first BSS after the start time of the TWT service period (Ajami, ¶¶58, 65, 66, Figs. 6, 7, communication is prevented during r-TWT SP3 by either of AP1 and AP2);
+abstain from transmitting a frame to any station associated with the first AP device in the first BSS after the start time of the TWT service period (Ajami, ¶¶58, 65, 66, Figs. 6, 7, communication is prevented during r-TWT SP3 by either of AP1 and AP2);

 …; and

-initiating communication with a station associated with the first AP device before an end time of the TWT service period (Ajami, ¶¶58, 65, 66, Figs. 6, 7, the r-TWT SP3 is a TWT service period, and communication between AP1 or AP2 and a station, such as any of STAs 501-505, occurs before the end of this service period).
+initiate communication with a station associated with the first AP device before an end time of the TWT service period (Ajami, ¶¶58, 65, 66, Figs. 6, 7, the r-TWT SP3 is a TWT service period, and communication between AP1 or AP2 and a station, such as any of STAs 501-505, occurs before the end of this service period).

 It is noted that Lu does not make clear with respect to Fig. 12 if the ACK message is only sent to AP2 and then forwarded to AP1 from STA1-1, or if STA1-1 sends both AP1 and AP2 an ACK message.
 However, one of ordinary skill in the art before the effective filing date of the claimed invention would understand that these are the only two options for sending an ACK message based on the description in Lu, and both achieve the same desired result of sending a response (ACK) frame to an AP that has transmitted downlink data.
 In other words, it would have been obvious to try either option and achieve the same predictable result.
 See MPEP § 2143, subsection I.E. Moreover, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Ajami to send trigger frames from a first AP device to a second AP device to solicit a response frame, as in Lu, to effectuate coordinated joint transmission to “transmission of delay sensitive service data.”
 See Lu, ¶174.